Ossie Clark: Peak: 1965–1974

 The period from 1965 to 1974 is regarded as Clark's zenith, during which time he had many famous clients.

 In the late 1960s, Clark hit a rich vein for his flamboyant clothing range.
 The fashion press dubbed Ossie the "King of King's Road".
 Clark pronounced himself a "master cutter.
 It's all in my brain and fingers and there's no-one in the world to touch me.
 I can do everything myself."
 Clark's great idol was the famous dancer Nijinsky and his love of dance inspired his clothes to be free moving and not to restrict the female form.
 This style of dressing became quite popular in the 1970s thanks in large part to the popularity of Clark's clothing.
 Ossie Clark is well known for his use of muted colours and moss crepe fabric.
 He also designed shoes, paper dresses, and snakeskin jackets.

 While Ossie and Alice were great at creating an image and drawing in the rich and famous, they were less successful at managing a business.
-Many garments were given away to celebrities or just disappeared from the shop.
+Many garments were given away to celebrities or were stolen from the shop.
 By 1967, Quorum, the partnership between Alice Pollock and Ossie, was deeply in debt and Alice's financial backer, Mike Armitage, a stockbroker, decided there was little possibility of Quorum ever making a profit and he and Alice agreed to sell Quorum to a large UK fashion house, Radley (run by Alfred Radley).
 Radley took over Quorum's debts and put the management onto a sound basis.
 Alfred Radley was keen to maintain what made Ossie special and so he continued to support Ossie's aspirations by developing the Ossie Clark brand and funding large annual fashion shows, expanding Quorum's retail business and distributing Ossie's dresses to leading retailers around the world through the introduction of the "Ossie Clark for Radley" collections.